danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

   - angular
 ---

 Pipes are a feature built in to the Angular framework to process the way that data is displayed to the end-user.
-A prime example is using a data pipe to transform a raw date in to the format that you desire, or turning a number in to a currency.
+A prime example is using a date pipe to transform a raw date in to the format that you desire, or turning a number in to a currency.

 Using pipes allows us to separate concerns for the presentation of our application, and avoid repetition across our component files.

 ## Using pipes

-In our component file, we fetch the current date and store it in a variable.
+In our component file, lets create a variable and assign the current date to it.

 ##### current-date-viewer.component.ts